athomasq/athomasq.github.io/essays/investing-in-public.md

 ### Post-Investment Support

 I tell founders: "I try to help if I can, and get out of the way if I can't."
 So far this seems to be working okay.
-Pretty much every single founder I've invested in has reached out to me at some point to go deep into a particular problem they're facing, and the range of problems is wide.
+Most of my portfolio founders have reached out to me at some point to chat about or think through a particular problem they're facing.

-On average I spend 1-2 hours with each of my portfolio companies every 3-4 months.
-The topics which come up most often are go-to-market, narrative creation, recruiting and team structure, and financing strategy.
+On average I spend 2-3 hours with each of my portfolio companies every 2-3 months.
+The topics which come up most often are go-to-market, narrative creation, culture, recruiting and team structure, and financing strategy.

 ----